rollout/onprem-private-key/README.md

 The project is a node.js project that use express as the web framework.

 1. `npm start` is actually run customer/app.js which initiate application variables and modules and start the server (in customer/www/bin)
-1. customer/app.js register a router (entry point) for all requests that will be `http://<this domain>/rollout`
+1. customer/app.js register a router (entry point) for all requests that will start with `http://<this domain>/rollout`
 1. Entry point (in customer/routes/rollout.js)
 1. Call for signing configuration send to `http://<this domain>/rollout/sign` with method=`POST` and body is: